 Password Protected Content

-Our crawler does not automatically support indexing content protected by HTTP authentication.
-You can work around this limitation by configuring your site to allow access to our crawler agent, Swiftbot.
+The Site Search Crawler does not automatically support indexing content protected by HTTP authentication.
+You can work around this limitation by configuring your site to allow access to the Site Search Crawler agent, Swiftbot.
 For a more secure solution, our support team can also supply you with your account specific user agent string.

 If you think the Constant Crawl feature would be a good option for your site, but are not currently a Business or Premium customer, you can reach out to email@example.com to learn more.

 The URL Inspector is an invaluable tool!
 We have written this in FAQ format.

 Review these steps to get up and running in no time.